 First, to treat the possibility that students might find a given text, film, or other object of analysis objectionable as grounds for excusing the students from confronting it would be to assume that meaning resides purely in the materials themselves rather than arising from the complex interaction of text, audience, and circumstance.

-Second, it would inevitably lead to faculty self-censorship in choosing curricular materials at odds with the function of the university as a place for the exploration of ideas and perspectives different than one’s own: in the words of the mission statement, Drake's commitment "to a robust spirit of inquiry, a lively exchange of ideas and the personal interaction among faculty, staff and students."
+Second, it would inevitably lead to faculty self-censorship in choosing curricular materials, which is at odds with the function of the university as a place for the exploration of ideas and perspectives different than one’s own: in the words of the mission statement, Drake is committed "to a robust spirit of inquiry, a lively exchange of ideas and the personal interaction among faculty, staff and students."

 Third, it would place students in the position of bearing no responsibility for their reactions, a position antithetical to Drake's commitment to "student-centered learning."
 No one can deny a reader's reaction to a text, but in the context of the university such reactions, whatever they may be, should be viewed as providing the opportunity for inquiry into the production of meaning, not grounds for ending inquiry.